This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Snack Packs: Make little snack packs with a mixture of butter pecan granola, dried fruits, and a handful of chocolate chips for a quick on-the-go snack.
+• Snack Packs: Combine granola with dried fruit and chocolate chips for a quick, portable snack.

-• Overnight Oats: Stir it into your overnight oats recipe for added crunch and flavor.
+• Overnight Oats: Stir into overnight oats for a delightful texture and added flavor.

 Frequently Asked Questions